swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

 // Prints "false"
 ```

 With grapheme cluster semantics, a grapheme cluster boundary is naturally enforced at the start and end of the match and every capture group.
-Matching with Unicode scalar semantics, on the other hand, including using the `\O` metacharacter or `.anyUnicodeScalar` character class, can yield string indices that aren't aligned to character boundaries.
+Matching with Unicode scalar semantics, on the other hand, can yield string indices that aren't aligned to character boundaries.
 Take care when using indices that aren't aligned with grapheme cluster boundaries, as they may have to be rounded to a boundary if used in a `String` instance.

 ```swift
 let family = "👨‍👨‍👧‍👦 is a family"